Skip to content

 Market information and Danish footprints

-Leading Danish brands include Abacus Medicine, Balyfa, Carlsberg, Coloplast, Danfoss, DSV, Grundfos, Hartmann, ISS, Jysk, Lego, Novo Nordisk, Nilfisk, Pandora, Rockwool, Tiger, Velux, Vestfrost, and Xellia.
+Leading Danish brands include Abacus Medicine, Hagens, Carlsberg, Coloplast, Danfoss, DSV, Grundfos, Hartmann, Jysk, Lego, Novo Nordisk, Nilfisk, Pandora, Rockwool, Tiger, Velux, Vestfrost, and Xellia.

 What is the reason behind this success story?
 The answer is partly Hungary's central location and its excellent transport, logistics and info-telecommunications infrastructure.
 Features that makes Hungary a preferred destination among foreign investors.
 Another of Hungary's strengths is its well-qualified labour force at relatively low wage costs.
 Several incentives are available for those considering a sizeable investment.
 Hungary also offers a simple and low corporate taxation (European record low 9 percent), a flat personal income tax rate of 15 percent and a decreasing burden of contributions on the employers’ side.
 At the same time, continued growth and increase in public and private investments have produced a shortage in the labour market and is a challenge in several sectors.